RicardoChaseCo/Small_Community_Marketplace/README.md

 * Celery for concurrency background tasks, and Celery Beat for periodic tasks
 * Redis both as the message broker for arranging tasks in queue and also the cache
 * Docker Images for our SMTP server and redis setup
+* pytest for automated testing on our database implementations
+* Locust for performance testing

 <br>